Sebastian-0/Advent-of-Code-2021/README.md

 - No proper way to handle errors.
 You seriously must litter your code with if-stmts everywhere!

 In general I feel much more inclined to be negative towards this language after I started learning Rust, which feels better in almost every single way.

+## Day 17 - Groovy
+- **Language type:** Object-oriented, Imperative
+- **Typical use cases:** DSLs e.g. in Gradle and Jenkins

+Groovy is nice most of the time.
+It's like Java but with easier/simplified syntax.
+The only real hurdle I encountered was the error messages that were a bit cryptic, but other than that it worked fine.

+Before writing this solution I had a very negative image of Groovy based on my experiences from Gradle and Jenkins.
+That image mostly stemmed from those platforms being poorly and messily documented at times, leading to many frustrating hours trying to fix seemingly simple errors.
+Thankfully it seems those problems are limited to those platforms and are not inherent issues in the language itself.